Broadcast relay station: Digital transition

 By 2011, remaining LPTV broadcasters on UHF channels 52 through 69 were forced onto lower channels.
 Many transmitters on the original UHF 70–83 translator band had to move twice; channels 70–83 were lost to mobile phones in 1983, followed by channels 52–69 between 2009 and 2011.
 Many low-power translators were also directly affected by a parent station's conversion to digital television.
 Translators which received an analog over-the-air signal from a full-service television station for rebroadcast needed to convert their receiving equipment, like individual viewers used digital converter boxes.
 Although the signal transmitted by the repeater may have remained analog, the uplink had to be changed.
 Twenty-three percent of the 4,000 licensed translators received a $1,000 federal-government subsidy for a portion of the additional equipment.
 Many other translators went dark after the digital-transition deadline, or did not apply for new channels after UHF channels 52–69 were removed from the bandplan.

 Some small translators operated by directly converting a parent station's signal to another frequency for rebroadcast, without any other local signal processing or demodulation.
-W07BA (a 16-watt repeater for WSYR-TV in Syracuse, New York) was a simple piece of broadcast apparatus, shifting the main station's signal from channel nine to channel seven to cover a small valley in DeWitt.
+W07BA (a 16-watt repeater for WSYR-TV in Syracuse, New York) was a simple piece of broadcast apparatus, shifting the main station's signal from channel 9 to channel 7 to cover a small valley in DeWitt.
 Syracuse became a UHF island, WSYR-TV's main ABC signal became a 100 kW digital broadcast on channel 17, and there is no longer a channel 9 signal to feed the repeater.
 Translators in remote locations with no commercial power were expected to have problems deploying equipment for a digital uplink.
 Although many translators continued analog broadcasts and a minority transitioned to digital, some rural communities expected to find all local translator signals gone as a result of the originating stations' transition.

 Controversy

 By law, full-service local broadcasters are the primary occupants of the FM broadcast band; LPFM and translators are secondary occupants, with theoretically-equal status.
-In practice, however, frequencies assigned to translators become unavailable to new LPFM stations or existing stations wishing to upgrade.
+In practice, frequencies assigned to translators become unavailable to new LPFM stations or existing stations wishing to upgrade.

 Some distinctions place small, local LPFM operators at a disadvantage: